elto21ab/EA/KLC/FAQ.md

 	1. all info
 	2. fully realized solution
 	3. full clarity on action-plan
-### Levels of analytical difficulty
+### Levels of Analytical Difficulty
 1. Problem --> Solution: Fit?
 2. Problem: What solution?
 3. Situation: What r problems --> solutions?
 4. * The obj isn't necessary 2 follow/accept the truth presented by case *
 	1. Disagree
 	2. ID other problems/solutions
-### Analysis guide
+### Analysis Guide
 - What is problem/decision about
 - ID facts
 	- How can u group facts
 	- What actions do facts support
 - How do facts relate to problem decision

 >How to unpack; not how to discuss – the case